Introduction:

 Bàoquánlǐ 抱拳禮.

-This form of showing courtesy is an evolution of the Confucian civil greeting of ancient times (zuòyīlǐ作揖禮), formed with the left fist slightly loose, wrapped by the right hand that covers it completely, and performed with a slight bow.
+This form of showing courtesy is an evolution of the Confucian civil greeting of ancient times (zuòyīlǐ作揖禮), formed with the fist slightly loose, wrapped by the other hand that covers it completely, and performed with a slight bow.

 Zuòyīlǐ 作揖禮.